bradleyd/devops_for_the_desperate/apple-silicon/qemu/README.md

 > NOTE: This is still using the `ansible/` playbook in the main directory of this repository.
 The local `ansible/` relative to this README, is only to setup the host before Chapter 1.

 Once you get to Chapters 3,4, and 5, you'll need to adjust `ansible-playbook` command by appending the private-key flag.
-You'll create the the public keypair in Chapter 3 and will need it to connect once the Chapter 3 tasks are run as they disable passwords for SSH login.
+You'll create the public keypair in Chapter 3 and will need it to connect once the Chapter 3 tasks are run as they disable passwords for SSH login.

 ```bash
 ansible-playbook ../../ansible/site.yml -i hosts -c paramiko --ask-pass --ask-become-pass -u ubuntu --private-key ~/.ssh/dftd
 ```

-In Chapter 4 and Chapter 5 the book has you install the Greeting web service which listens on port 5000.
+In Chapter 4 and Chapter 5, the book's examples have you install the Greeting web service which listens on port 5000.
 On my M1 Mac, port 5000 is being used by the Airplay receiver and because of this I set the Qemu host to listen on port 5001.
 Any request to 5001 on the Silicon Mac will be forwarded to port 5000 inside the Qemu host.

-In chapter 5, if the example calls for testing against port 5000, substitute 5001 instead.
+In chapter 5, if the example calls for testing against port 5000, substitute port 5001 instead.

-> In Chapter 5, the book instructs you to use the additional interface the Vagrant and Virtualbox creates for `nmap`.
-We do not have this for our Qemu host, so just run `nmap` against localhost.
+In Chapter 5, the book instructs you to use the additional interface the Vagrant and Virtualbox creates for `nmap`.
+We do not have this for our Qemu host, so just run `nmap` against 127.0.0.1.

 ## Chapters 6-9